All Episodes

 Right.

-And it just it just kind of gets you.
+And it just kind of gets you.

-And and then one last thing, so you I know you gotta we're not looking for conspiracy theories.
+And then one last thing, so I know you got to.

-We're looking for how did something a failure of historic proportions, how was that able to happen?
+We're looking for how did something, a failure of historic proportions, how was that able to happen?

 You get the last word.